 Facilities for Speech-Language Pathology include five speech-therapy suites and a diagnosis room with audio and video observation systems, as well as a student preparation room.
 The Center has a comprehensive collection of therapy materials and diagnostic tests, and computer-based instrumentation systems for diagnosis and therapy.

-The Audiology clinic includes two sound-proofed audiometric test suites, intake and hearing aid dispensing areas, a room for auditory-evoked potential testing, and a hearing aid dispensing area.
+The Audiology clinic includes two sound-proofed audiometric test suites, intake and hearing-aid dispensing areas, and a room for auditory-evoked potential testing.
 Equipment is state-of-the-art, including audiometers, immittance bridges, evoked potential units, an otoacoustic emissions analyzer, and a real-ear and measurement system.
 A PC-based system is used in the dispensing of programmable digital hearing aids.